GadgetAngel/Cricut_Voron_Logos/README.md

 # Cricut_Voron_Logos
-This repository is to contain vector files I have created for the Voron community and for my own Voron builds.
+This repository contains vector files I have created for the Voron community and for my own Voron builds.

 ```
 I use Git for Windows with VScode to manage this repository.
 I also use Git LFS extensions